Table of Contents

 Think about the nature of your business first of all: many accountants specialise in certain industries and professions, so it is worthwhile looking for an accountant that understands the type of business you run.

 For many small businesses, a big accountancy firm that deals with large corporations would be an unlikely choice.
-You would be better to source an independent accountant who works predominantly with small businesses.
+It would be better to source an independent accountant who works predominantly with small businesses.
 This should ensure you receive equal treatment and don’t pay unreasonable rates.

 Not all accountants require Chartered status, and an accountant without these qualifications may be just as good; however, for your own peace of mind it may be worth choosing one that has completed the rigorous professional training required by one of the following organisations: